flow-typed/flow-typed/CONTRIBUTING.md

 `${packageName}_v${packageVersion}`.
 This convention is enforced by the library-definition test runner.

-#### 2) In this new directory, create another new directory called `flow_all/`.
+#### 2) In this new directory, create another new directory called `flow_v0.25.x-/`.

 ***We call this the "flow version directory".***

-This specifies that the definition you are contributing is compatible with all versions of Flow.
-If it is not, you can specify a version range with names like `flow_v0.22.x-` ("any version at or after v0.22.x") or `flow_-v0.22.x` ("any version at or before v0.22.x") or `flow_v0.22.x-v0.28.x` ("any version inclusively between v0.22.x and v0.28.x").
+This specifies that the definition you are contributing is compatible with the version range of the directiry.
+You MUST specify a version range with names like `flow_v0.25.x-` ("any version at or after v0.22.x") or `flow_-v0.25.x` ("any version at or before v0.22.x") or `flow_v0.25.x-v0.28.x` ("any version inclusively between v0.22.x and v0.28.x").

-If you aren't sure which versions of Flow your definition is compatible with, start with `flow_all` and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow.
+If you aren't sure which versions of Flow your definition is compatible with, start with a very low version like `flow_v0.25.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow.

 You may create multiple flow version directories to target different versions of Flow if necessary.